How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Motivation

-Furthermore, several studies evaluate how specific configurations of coupons such as face value, method of distribution and expiry date affect consumer behavior.
-The experimental studies by \cite*{Zhengetal2021} and \cite*{Biswasetal2013} assess how the size of discounts affects consumers' perception of product quality and purchase intentions. \cite*{LeoneSrinivasan1996} use supermarket scanner data to analyze the effect of coupon face value on sales and profits, while \cite*{AndersonSimester2004} study the long-term effects of the discount size on the purchasing behavior among new and established customers in an experimental setting.
-Other contributions as e.g.\ \cite*{GopalakrishnanPark2021}, \cite*{Jiaetal2018}, \cite*{ChoiCoulter2012}, \cite*{Krishnaetl1999} and \cite*{InmanMcAlister1994} analyze how further aspects of the configuration of coupon and discount campaigns affect consumer behavior.
+Furthermore, several studies evaluate how certain configurations of coupons, such as face value, distribution method and expiry date, affect consumer behavior.
+The experimental studies by \cite*{Zhengetal2021} and \cite*{Biswasetal2013} assess how the size of discounts affects consumers' perceptions of product quality and purchase intentions. \cite*{LeoneSrinivasan1996} use supermarket scanner data to analyze the effect of coupon face value on sales and profits, while \cite*{AndersonSimester2004} study the long-term effects of discount size on the purchasing behavior of new and established customers in an experimental setting.
+Other contributions as e.g.\ \cite*{GopalakrishnanPark2021}, \cite*{Jiaetal2018}, \cite*{ChoiCoulter2012}, \cite*{Krishnaetl1999} and \cite*{InmanMcAlister1994} analyze how further aspects of coupon and discount campaign design affect consumer behavior.